 Audited financial statements must be accompanied by an audit report, covering each of the audited periods.
-60 The SEC will generally not accept a disclaimer of an opinion or an audit report containing a qualification.
-61
+The SEC will generally not accept a disclaimer of an opinion or an audit report containing a qualification.

 Note that the audit report must state that the audit has been conducted in compliance with PCAOB standards, although the SEC Staff will not object if the audit report states that the audit was also conducted in accordance with home-country generally accepted auditing standards or International Standards on Auditing.
-62 In addition, an accounting firm (US or non-US) that prepares or issues any audit report with respect to any issuer, or plays a substantial role in the preparation or furnishing of an audit report with respect to any issuer, must be registered with the PCAOB.
-63
+In addition, an accounting firm (US or non-US) that prepares or issues any audit report with respect to any issuer, or plays a substantial role in the preparation or furnishing of an audit report with respect to any issuer, must be registered with the PCAOB.

 The auditor's report must also address critical audit matters and information about the auditor's tenure in serving as the issuer's independent accounting firm and independence.
-Issuers that are EGCs are not subject to the critical audit matters requirement, but still must include auditor tenure information.64
+Issuers that are EGCs are not subject to this requirement.